workplaceninja/fmserver_stats/README.md

       In 16 and below:

-        * Go to the Admin Console, go to Database Server, then make sure Usage Statistics is checked.
+        * Go to the Admin Console, then Database Server
+        * Enable Usage Statistics and Client Statistics (if desired)

-        * In the same panel, set the Collection Interval to whatever you desire (30 sec default).
+        * Set the Collection Interval to whatever you desire (30 sec default)

       In 17+:

-        * Open a command line and enter the following: fmsadmin enable serverstats fmsadmin set serverconfig statsinterval=30
+        * Open a command line and enter the following (as desired): fmsadmin enable serverstats fmsadmin enable clientstats fmsadmin set serverconfig statsinterval=30

 2. Copy the file php/serverstats/stats.php over to the FileMaker Server.